ngblaylock/nathanblaylock.com/content/enoch-initiative.md

 title: Enoch Initiative
 ---

-The Enoch Initiative is a non-profit who helps individuals and groups become self reliant.
+The Enoch Initiative is a non-profit group who helps individuals and groups become self reliant.
 I had a friend from my masters program reach out to me since he was involved with this group, and they asked for some help with branding.
 I was happy to help since I had a lot of experience with branding at Utah State University.

 The Enoch Initiative didn't have much to go on.
 They had a clip-art-ish logo that someone threw together.
 It entailed two hands reaching for each other, but were awkwardly cut off at about mid arm.
 It also had a sun ray around the two.
 They really liked the concept but wanted to try something different.